 Estimated reading time: 8 mins

 Even if you are the most hardworking and dedicated worker, at some point in your career, you will sometimes want (or really, really, really need) to leave work early.
+You need a good excuse to leave work early.

 After all, we are humans and we have obligations that simply cannot be delegated or controlled to weekends or non-working hours.
 As long as you are not overdoing it all the time, I believe your supervisor will understand and grant your request to leave work early or even come in late.
 What is important is that your excuse is legitimate, urgent or important.
 For your supervisor, it really is not a big deal to let you go early, unless there is an urgent task that needs to be taken care of.